ieeesp2021sub/depcomm/README.md

 ## Usage
 ### Input
 1. Log file.
-The log file need to be put in the folder input of depcomm_python
+The log file needs to be put in the folder input of depcomm_python
 2. Parameters including log file name and POI.
 They should be written to run.py in depcomm_python
 ### Command
 python ~/core/Start.py